Most rivers run dry -- now and then

-Category: Environment Hits: 1A new study found that between 51-60% of the 64 million kilometres of rivers and streams on Earth that they investigated stop flowing periodically, or run dry for part of the year.
+Category: Environment Hits: 15A new study found that between 51-60% of the 64 million kilometres of rivers and streams on Earth that they investigated stop flowing periodically, or run dry for part of the year.
 It is the first-ever empirically grounded effort to quantify the global distribution of non-perennial rivers and streams.
 The research, which was published today in Nature, calls for a paradigm shift in river science and management.

 Read more https://www.sciencedaily.com/releases/2021/06/210616113838.htm